samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 * We'll use the [Aurelia JavaScript framework](https://aurelia.io/) and its [CLI](https://aurelia.io/docs/build-systems/aurelia-cli/) to generate a new Aurelia application that uses [TypeScript](https://www.typescriptlang.org/) and [Webpack](https://webpack.js.org/)
 * Our app will have three screens — the list of movies we've added (our "watch list"), a list of currently trending movies, and a search results page
 * We'll connect to the [The Movie DB](https://www.themoviedb.org/) to get our movie information
-* We'll protect the feature to add a movie to your watch list behind an Auth0 login, and also add the ability to log in and out of your application
+* We'll place the feature to add a movie to your watch list behind an Auth0 login, and also add the ability to log in and out of your application

 To illustrate, here's what this will look like once it's done: